rhblind/rhblind.github.io/content/posts/config.md

               prescient-history-length 1000)
 ```

-Ispell is nice, lets have it in text, markdown, and GFM.
+Ispell is nice, lets have it in text, markdown, and GFM (Github Flavored Markdown).

 ```emacs-lisp
 (set-company-backend!